wesnermichel/trivia/README.md

 For my first project, I decided to go with the trivia game.

 ## Project Description
-This project is a game in which a visitor can make choices based on a qiven question.
+This project is a game in which a visitor can make choices based on a given question.

 ## Wireframe